llaski/laravel-preset/README.md

 - Removes Bootstrap and jQuery
 - Adds compiled assets and those pesky `.DS_Store` files to `.gitignore`

-Currently Nothing...

 What is will include:
 - Adds a simple Tailwind-tuned default layout template
 - Replaces the `welcome.blade.php` template with one that extends the main layout
 - Adds debugbar
-- And More!
+- And more to come!

+Supports:

+- Laravel 5.5
+- Laravel 5.6
--
+- Laravel 5.7

 ## Installation

 This package isn't on Packagist (yet), so to get started, add it as a repository to your `composer.json` file: